stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some controllers might need to execute operations that alter the state of the
-Ceph cluster.
+Stone cluster.
 These operations might take some time to execute and to maintain
 a good user experience in the Web UI, we need to run those operations
 asynchronously and return immediately to frontend some information that the
 operations are running in the background.